 Profound is the company resulting from a "three-cornered" amalgamation involving Mira, Mira Subco (a subsidiary formed to complete the amalgamation) and Profound Medical Inc. ("Old PMI").
 Old PMI was formed by articles of incorporation under the OBCA on June 13, 2008.
 Mira was formed by articles of incorporation under the OBCA on July 16, 2014, and following its initial public offering in Canada, was a "capital pool company" listed on the TSX-V. As a capital pool company, Mira had no assets other than cash and did not carry on any operations.
 On June 3, 2015, in anticipation of the amalgamation, Mira changed its name to "Profound Medical Corp." (becoming "Profound") and completed a consolidation of its share capital on the basis of one post-consolidation common share for every 13.6363 pre-consolidation common shares.
 On June 4, 2015, Mira (now "Profound"), Mira Subco and Old PMI completed the amalgamation, with Profound as our surviving holding company, and Mira Subco and Old PMI amalgamating to form a new OBCA subsidiary, Profound Medical Inc. ("PMI"), to serve as the holding subsidiary of our operating subsidiaries.
-Upon completion of the amalgamation, we commenced trading on the TSX-V. On July 13, 2018, we graduated from the TSX-V and commenced trading on the TSX under the symbol "PROF".
+Upon completion of the amalgamation, we commenced trading on the TSX-V. On July 13, 2018, we graduated from the TSX-V and commenced trading on the TSX under the symbol "PRN".
+On October 29, 2019, Profound commenced trading on the Nasdaq under the symbol "PROF".